 - The FY13 Community College Funding Formula Requirement includes:

 - Institutional performance with clearly defined metrics

 - Relationship of allocation formula to state initiatives relative to innovation and institutional action supporting workforce development

 1.1.4 Protect and maintain full funding of currently well-performing programs such as the Workforce Training Fund

-- In October 2013, the Patrick Administration awarded $2.8 million in Workforce Training Fund General Program Grants, providing for the training of 3,106 current and newly hired employees at 37 companies across the Commonwealth.
+- In October 2013, $2.8 million in Workforce Training Fund General Program Grants was provided for the training of 3,106 current and newly hired employees at 37 companies across the Commonwealth.
 As a result of these awarded grants, participating companies expect to create 263 new jobs by the end of 2015.

 - The Workforce Training Fund awarded new grants to 28 Massachusetts companies, which will create over 200 new jobs and train nearly 3,000 workers.

 - Workforce Training Fund established as a Trust thereby maintaining full funding explicitly workforce training activities.